bergesinstitute/grafmethodenglish/book-3-unit-2.md

 ## When to use each one (cuándo usar cada uno)

+The past simple corresponds to the *pretérito perfecto simple* in Spanish.
-The past simple and the past progressive correspond to the *pretérito perfecto simple* and the *pretérito imperfecto* in Spanish, respectively.
+The past progressive corresponds to one of the uses of the *pretérito imperfecto:* describing what was happening at a moment in the past.
+The *pretérito imperfecto* has other uses (such as habitual actions) that are translated differently in English and that we will cover later.

-🔹 El *past simple* y el *past progressive* se corresponden con el pretérito perfecto simple y el pretérito imperfecto en español, respectivamente.
+🔹 El *past simple* se corresponde con el pretérito perfecto simple en español.
+El *past progressive* se corresponde con uno de los usos del pretérito imperfecto: describir lo que estaba pasando en un momento del pasado.
+El pretérito imperfecto tiene otros usos (como las acciones habituales) que se traducen de otra manera en inglés y que veremos más adelante.

 ### Past simple: actions (acciones)